bpugh/git.github.io/rev_news/drafts/edition-107.md

-  He was trying to cherry-pick changes from one repo (A) to another (B), while both A and B came from the same original TFS server but with different set of changes.
+  He was trying to cherry-pick changes from one repo (A) to another (B), while both A and B came from the same original TFS server but with a different set of changes.
 He was disappointed though because some files that had been moved in repo A were matched up by the rename detection mechanism to files other than what he expected in repo B, and he wondered if the reason for this was the new 'ort' merge